-- 13.17 There is generally a reasonable distribution across the district, but a notable absence of optician provision in Bordon.
-The nearest is Kingsley. - 13.18 Alton has 5 opticians, four of which are located on the High Street.
+- 13.19 Optician services are delivered on a commercial basis but are able to offer NHS Services.
+There is generally a reasonable distribution across the district, but a notable absence of optician provision in Bordon.
+The nearest is in Kingsley. - 13.20 Alton has 5 opticians, four of which are located on the High Street.